Pedestrian Accident Lawyers New York City

 Pedestrian accidents in New York State are a very common occurrence.
 Slips, trips, falls, knockdowns and hit-and-run accidents have become increasingly deadly.
-Considering that over a 100 million Americans choose walking as their travel mode (whether for work or socially), it is absolutely vital for them to understand their pedestrian rights, regulated by both the federal law and the laws of the state of New York, in case they suffer injury or death.
+Considering that over a 100 million Americans choose walking as their travel mode (whether for work or socially), they need to understand their pedestrian rights, regulated by both the federal law and the laws of the state of New York, in case they suffer injury or death.

 According to the Tri-state Transportation Campaign Policy Coordinator Nadine Lemon, “New York State still holds the dubious distinction of having the worst record in the nation for pedestrian fatalities”.
 The New York State authorities claim that although only 8% of the overall traffic accidents involve pedestrians, they are much more likely to suffer serious injury or even death.

 Pedestrian accidents are also one of the most unreported accidents because the majority of pedestrians fail to contact the police after they have been injured in an accident.
-If you have been injured as a pedestrian, it is absolutely vital that you report the accident to the police, regardless of the extent of your injuries.
+If you have been injured as a pedestrian, you must report the accident to the police, regardless of the extent of your injuries.

-Pedestrian accidents usually involve snow, ice and other adverse weather conditions, wet or oily surfaces, obstructions in walking areas, potholes, cracked, broken and unleveled sidewalks, steps and street surfaces, poor lighting inside and outside of buildings, and actions caused by reckless drivers, cyclists, landlords, contractors, property owners, local and state authorities or any individual or group responsible for creating dangerous conditions for pedestrians.
+Pedestrian accidents usually involve snow, ice, and other adverse weather conditions, wet or oily surfaces; obstructions in walking areas; potholes, cracked, broken, and unleveled sidewalks, steps, and street surfaces; poor lighting inside and outside of buildings.
+Actions caused by reckless drivers, cyclists, landlords, contractors, property owners, local and state authorities or any individual or group responsible for creating dangerous conditions for pedestrians.